 We do not publish articles by law students currently enrolled at other schools.
 We reserve space for student-authored works in our volumes for our own students’ work.

 If your article has received a formal offer of publication from another journal, we will make every effort to comply with a request for expedited review.

-Again, we prefer that you use Scholastica’s expedited review function for such requests.
-You may, however, request expedited review by e-mailing [email protected] with the phrase “expedited review” in the subject line.
+Again, please use Scholastica’s expedited review function for such requests.
+You may, however, direct any questions regarding an expedited review to email@example.com with the phrase “expedited review” in the subject line.

-Regardless of the method you use to request expedited review, we require all of the following information:
+If you are requesting an expedited review, we require all of the following information: